Does human speech follow Benford's Law?: Methods

 \subsection{Benford Similarity (BenS) Features}

-As we will present in Section 3, when averaged over multiple frames, multiple speech samples, and multiple speakers, speech follows Benford's Law.
+As we will present in Section 3, when averaged over multiple speakers, speech magnitude spectra follow Benford's Law.
 This finding motivates a new feature set for characterizing the {\em Benfordness} of a given speech sample on frame-by-frame basis.
-Briefly, this feature set estimates the leading digits' probabilities for a single speech frame, compares the distribution for a frame to the ideal Benford distribution, then repeats the process for all frames in a sample and characterizes the similarity across the sample using several statistics.
-A high-level block diagram of the feature extraction steps are shown in Fig. 2.
+Briefly, this feature set is based on estimates of the leading digits' probabilities for a single speech frame (using the same pipeline as in the previous section), a comparison of the empirical distribution for a frame to the ideal Benford distribution, and extraction of several statistics from these comparisons across a complete sample.
+A high-level block diagram of the feature extraction steps are shown in Fig. 1.

-To extract the speech features, a speech sample is analyzed using frame-based approach with 25ms frames and 10ms overlap.
-Next, we find the FFT magnitude of each frame and extract the leading digits from the amplitude at each frequency component.
+To extract the speech features, the first step follows the frame-based pipeline described in the previous section.
 The leading digits are used to estimate the empirical Benford distribution, $\hat{P}(d)$, which is compared against the ideal Benford Distribution, $P(d)$, using the Kullback-Leibler (KL) Divergence,

-The KL divergence evaluates the similarity between the two probability mass functions; a small KL Divergence implies that the distributions are very similar whereas a large KL divergence implies that the distributions are very different.
+The KL divergence evaluates the similarity between the two probability mass functions; a small KL Divergence implies that the empirical distribution is very similar to the ideal Benford distribution whereas a large KL divergence implies that the distributions are very different.

-For each frame, we obtain a single feature, the KL divergence between the true and the empirical distributions.
+For each frame, we obtain a single feature, the KL divergence between the ideal and the empirically-estimated distributions.
 This process is then repeated across all frames in a sample.
 For some frames, the empirical estimate of the less frequent numbers in the Benford distribution are 0, which makes it impossible to estimate the KL Divergence (since it goes to $\infty$).
 As a result, we remove all frames which have $0$ estimates for any of the empirical probabilities.
 The distribution of the remaining KL divergence values are characterized using 11 statistics; these form the final feature set extracted at the sample level.
 These statistics include: (1) mean of the KL, (2) standard deviation of the KL, (3)-(11) the $10^{th}$-$90^{th}$ percentiles of the KL.
-We name this feature set the Benford Similarity (BenS) Features.
+We refer to this feature set as the Benford Similarity (BenS) Features.